CIDARLAB/Cello-v2-1-Core/README.md

 cd Cello-v3-Core/
 ```

-#
 # Setup Instructions
 ### Install Packages:
 YOSYS is the only required package to run Cello-v3-Core!
-Please check [YOSYS installation guide](https://formulae.brew.sh/formula/yosys) for platforms other than MacOS.
+Please check [YOSYS installation guide](https://yosyshq.net/yosys/documentation.html) for platforms other than MacOS.

 To install Yosys, the easiest way is through [Homebrew](https://brew.sh).
 ```
+pip install graphviz
 brew install yosys
 ```
+you may need to install Graphviz.
+Please check [YOSYS installation guide](https://yosyshq.net/yosys/documentation.html) for platforms other than MacOS.

 (Note: Python venv is not needed for Cello-v3-Core, but is recommended)